christianmkg/mkgmarketingweb/_posts/2013-12-12-seo-web-design-tips-for-fast-growing-companies.md

 <h4>On the note of a lacking call to action, a few organic search improvements we noticed were:</h4>
 <ol>
 	<li><em><strong>Create separate product pages for the three products currently in market.</strong></em> Right now, they display all three of their products' information on the same page.
 If they could create a separate page for each and optimize these by name of product, they would have a better chance at having a higher ranking organic search position.</li>
-	<li><em><strong>Currently, they have entirely independent domains for each product.</strong></em>Â Best case scenario would be to have those rank first or second along with a separate page on the Unither.com domain with additional information.
+	<li><em><strong>Currently, they have entirely independent domains for each product.</strong></em> Best case scenario would be to have those rank first or second along with a separate page on the Unither.com domain with additional information.
 Right now they're being beat out by websites like RXList.com, Mayoclinic.com, and medicinenet.com in organic search rankings</li>
 </ol>

 <h3>Questcor Pharmaceuticals</h3>
-<p>Questcor isÂ a biopharmaceutical company focused on the treatment of patients with serious, difficult-to-treat autoimmune and inflammatory disorders.</p>
+<p>Questcor is a biopharmaceutical company focused on the treatment of patients with serious, difficult-to-treat autoimmune and inflammatory disorders.</p>

-<p>With a 85% revenue increase over the past three years, Questcor saw their initial growth in the early 2000's from the purchase of anÂ anti-inflammatory drug called Acthar Gel.
+<p>With a 85% revenue increase over the past three years, Questcor saw their initial growth in the early 2000's from the purchase of an anti-inflammatory drug called Acthar Gel.
 Made from the pituitary glands of pigs and approved by the FDA in 1952 and bought for the bargain price of $100,000, Questcor improved the product and increased the cost per unit by 16x in a few short years, leading to a massive spike in stock price and enabling R&amp;D into other medical products.</p>

 <p>So what's wrong with their website?</p>
 <h4>Cluttered Pages with High Text Density</h4>